anthony-tresontani/methodic-python/plan.rst

 Jojo: "Well, I'd like to implement feature X"
 Gigi: "What's this feature about"
-Jojo: "Given a name, it says how many X chromosome X the person have"
+Jojo: "Given a name, it says how many X chromosome  the person X have"
 Gigi: "Predict gender, and the test will be test_predict_gender"
 Jojo:

-    TestPredictGender(TestCase):
+    TestPredictGender(unittest.TestCase):
       def test_predict_gender(self):

 Gigi: "Fine, just add pass"
 Jojo: That will not fail, is that really TDD?
 Gigi: "Author ??"

 Not really.
-TDD request to write a failing test first, this may pass.
+TDD request to write a failing test first, this one may pass.
 My experience as a Python developer lead me to always write this test stub first.
 And it happened to failed often.
 The reason is simple:
   - Ensure the test is detected and run.
-Remove any test method name mislabel.
+Remove any test method name mislabelled.
   - Check any setup/configuration.
 When using any framework, make this test pass can already take lot's of time.
 For example, with django, this allow you to ensure your DB setup is right.

 Gigi: "Go on"